mattdavis90/immich-stacker/README.md

 the same createdAt timestamp.
 This can be useful when your camera has reset numbering to 0 and you can no longer rely on the filenames being unique.
 Thanks to @Pikachews for the suggestion.

+The `IMMICH_INSECURE_TLS` environment variable can be used to disable the checking of TLS certificates.
+This option should be used with caution, for this reason it emit a warning log on startup.